-When it came to judging the cost of procedures and treatments, liver transplants were estimated to cost £12,279 per operation, when in fact the true cost is £70,000; abdominal hernia surgery, of which 7,489 low risk ones were carried out last year, were thought to cost £1,609 rather than the £2,281 in reality; almost half (48%) of respondents thought less than 2,500 gastric bands, gastric by-passes and gastric balloons procedures were carried out by the NHS each year, far shy of the real figure, which is double that at 5,443, costing the NHS in excess of £25m in 2014.
+When it came to judging the cost of procedures and treatments, liver transplants were estimated to cost £12,279 per operation, when in fact the true cost is £70,000; abdominal hernia surgery, of which 7,489 low-risk ones were carried out last year, was thought to cost £1,609 per operation rather than the £2,281 in reality; almost half (48%) of respondents thought less than 2,500 gastric bands, gastric by-passes and gastric balloons procedures were carried out by the NHS each year, far shy of the real figure, which is double that at 5,443, costing the NHS in excess of £25m in 2014.

 Keeping to the topic of pregnancy, it is apparent that the public is naive when it comes to the cost childbirth, with almost half of people (47%) thinking it costs less than £500 for women to have a natural birth in hospital, without any complications.
 Even taking all survey respondents into account, the average cost of a natural birth is estimated to be £1,288 by our respondents, which is more than £500 short of the true figure of £1,824.